Skip to content

 2. Verify the set hasn’t expired

-3. The prize may have hit its quantity limit — check remaining inventory
+3. The prize may have hit its total or daily limit — check Remaining and Remaining today in the editor

 • Verify totals equal 100% in the editor